Wayne Black: Early life and education

 Black and his siblings Byron and Cara were drilled in tennis from a young age by their father; they frequently played at least an hour of tennis before the school day began, another hour after school, followed by a third hour once homework had been completed.

 He was educated at St. John's College in Harare and the University of Southern California, but left before completing his degree to go professional.

-Personal
+Personal life

 Black married Kazakhstani tennis player Irina Selyutina and settled in the United Kingdom following retirement, where both of his children were born.
 He competed in club tennis for Sutton Tennis & Squash Club for a period of time alongside his former coach Miles Maclagan.
 Citing a failure to get used to the colder climate of London, he later moved back to his home country and ran a tourist lodge with his wife.